kjbrawner22/MyFair/docs/index.md

 image: ./assets/img/fair.jpg
 ---

 The mobile, digital business card and handout organization system.
-Recruiters can create resources for events such as career fairs or simply give their information to a potential employee, all with a single scan.
+Recruiters can create resources for events such as career or college fairs, or simply give their information to a potential employee.
+Students or potential employees can create a packaged portfolio of all they have to offer, from contact information to resumes.
+Transerring data happens with a single scan.